Tea for Two (film): Critical response

 In a review published for Time, the critic expressed sentiments about Tea for Two, highlighting its nostalgic depiction of a bygone era characterized by vibrant colors, the fashion trend of plus fours, the era of prohibition, and the infamous stock-market crash.
 The storyline of the production was noted for its abundant utilization of well-known tropes commonly found in musical comedies.
 While acknowledging its predictable nature, the reviewer commended the production's ability to serve as enjoyable entertainment during warm weather.
 Particularly, the reviewer found the rendition of classic melodies by acclaimed composers Vincent Youmans, George Gershwin, and Roger Wolfe Kahn to be the most captivating aspect of Tea for Two.

-Awards and honors
+Accolades

 Gene Nelson won the Golden Globe Award for New Star of the Year – Actor for his work on Tea for Two.